-- The two residential training modules in Florence (Block I, October 5-9, 2015 and Block III, June 6-10, 2016) plus the 15 two-week online learning modules under close guidance and direct interaction with the module leader
+- The two residential training modules in Florence plus the 12-weeks online close guidance and direct interaction with the module leader

 - Access to the accompanying online platform during the residential weeks

-- Access to the material and interactive session discussions with the instructors of the 15 online modules of Block II (October 2015 – May 2016)
+- Access to the material and interactive session discussions with the instructors of the 12 online lessons of Block II

 - Besides the intensive daily training sessions, the residential modules include: